-Applicants must demonstrate compliance with all requirements, rules, and regulations under the Rental Housing Conversion and Sale Act of 1980, including the Tenant Opportunity to Purchase Act (TOPA), and that if TOPA applies, then either: (a) the Tenants' right to first refusal has not been exercised and the deadline for doing so has passed; or (b) the project is the result of a tenant purchase or assignment of TOPA rights.
-Applicants must submit documentation, including but not limited copies of the notices delivered to tenants, demonstrating compliance.
+Applicants must demonstrate compliance with all requirements, rules, and regulations under the Rental Housing Conversion and Sale Act of 1980 ("The Act"), including the Tenant Opportunity to Purchase Act (TOPA), and that if TOPA applies, then either: (a) the Tenants' right to first refusal has not been exercised and the deadline for doing so has passed; (b) the project is the result of a tenant purchase or assignment of TOPA rights; or (c) the project will notice tenants as a result of the application for DHCD funding.
+If available, applicants must submit documentation, including but not limited copies of the notices delivered to tenants, demonstrating compliance.
 DHCD reserves the right to request further evidence of compliance as applicable.